 Valuing a Doctor’s Medical Practice Under Tennessee Divorce Law

-Valuation of a medical practice requires a business appraiser or business valuation expert witness and knowledge of Tennessee divorce law regarding the particular type of professional practice.
+Valuation of a doctor’s medical practice requires a business appraiser or business valuation expert witness and knowledge of Tennessee divorce law regarding the particular type of professional practice.

 In Tennessee divorce law, a doctor’s spouse has the burden of proving that the doctor’s medical practice fits within Tennessee’s statutory definition of marital property and is not the doctor’s separate property.
 An increase in value of the medical practice during the period of the marriage may also be considered marital property if the doctor’s spouse can present evidence relating to the value of the practice before and after the marriage, and can also prove both parties made a substantial contribution to the practice during the marriage.
 If the medical practice is considered marital property instead of separate property, the doctor’s spouse will receive part of the value of the practice upon divorce.